redis/docs/content/operate/rc/resilient-apps.md

 For stable apps, you may want to control when Redis can perform maintenance on your databases.
 For Redis Cloud Pro subscriptions, you can [set manual maintenance windows]({{< relref "/operate/rc/subscriptions/maintenance/set-maintenance-windows" >}}) to ensure non-urgent maintenance will occur at set times.
 Configuring or altering the maintenance window will not have any impact on your subscription or databases.

+Redis Cloud Essentials databases have a set maintenance window based on the region where it is located.
+The maintenance window for Redis Cloud Essentials databases is **daily from 12 AM to 6 AM** in the region's local time zone.
+See [Essentials maintenance]({{< relref "/operate/rc/subscriptions/maintenance#redis-cloud-essentials" >}}) for more information.

 ## Set up Redis clients

 When you're developing your apps, it is best to use specific Redis Client features to connect to Redis Cloud if they are available for your preferred client.